-Encounter metadata can be mostly populated as usual but might be a bit sparser since this scenario often occurs in an urgent care context.
-If the John Doe patient has been admitted, they should have the normal identification mechanisms (e.g., a wristband with an Admission ID) and the imaging device will still have whatever information it has about the department, operator, and location context.
+735 Encounter metadata can be mostly populated as usual but might be a bit sparser since this scenario often occurs in an urgent care context.
+If the John Doe patient has been admitted, they should have the normal identification mechanisms (e.g., a wristband with an Admission ID) and reason for imaging.

+the imaging device will still have whatever information it has about the department, operator, and location context.